SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-12-16-kevin-shadowOfADoubt.md

 > THAT IS INCREDIBLY SHORT-SIGHTED!
 >
-> IT COULD BE LIFETIMES BEFORE WE ACHEIVE PEACE!
+> IT COULD BE LIFETIMES BEFORE WE ACHIEVE PEACE!

 #### MYRTLE